Evidence-based actions for recognition and reward

 Description: In a work environment with positive recognition and reward, there is appropriate acknowledgement and appreciation of employees’ efforts in a fair and timely manner.

-You can access our free workshop materials to engage your team in a discussion about the type of recognition that matters to them.
+You can access our free workshop materials to learn the type of recognition that matters to them.

-Understand how different employees are motivated by different types of recognition and reward.
+Understand how each employee is motivated by different types of recognition and reward.

 Maintain clear practices for recognizing effort and providing feedback.